lcgordon/dual_quasars/README.md

-# The collected code for a dual quasar search project
+# Repository of code from Summer 2019 REU looking for dual quasars
-by Lindsey Gordon (@lcgordon) and Dan Gause